 Convocation: Invitation for the General Meeting as meant in the DIRECTIVE 2007/36/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 11 July 2007 on the exercise of certain rights of shareholders in listed companies, published in the Official Journal on 14 July 2007, L 184/17 as amended by DIRECTIVE (EU) 2017/828 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 17 May 2017, published in the Official Journal on 20 May 2017, L 132/1.

-Electronic Vote: Any vote which is sent by intermediaries to the Issuer or its agent and facilitate straight through processing is considered to be an electronic vote even if the final portion of the voting process is submitted in paper form.
+Electronic Vote: Any vote which is sent by intermediaries to the Issuer or its agent and facilitate straight through processing is considered to be an electronic vote even if the final portion of the voting process is submitted in paper form or physically at the General Meeting.

 End Investor: Shareholder or other natural or legal person who holds shares for its own account, not including the holder of a unit in a UCITS (undertaking for collective investment in transferable securities).,